 That went on for a while, and then your noticed your arm was getting tired from waving.
 There were so many cars like yours on the road it was impossible to acknowledge them all.
 How did that happen?
 Did everyone suddenly wake up and decide to buy that exact same car?

 No, there wasn’t some mass run on “your” car.
 What changed was your awareness of that particular car.
-The frequency illusion (also recency illusion) happens to us all, and typically it happens when we become newly aware of something.
+Frequency illusion (also recency illusion) happens to us all, and typically it happens when we become newly aware of something.
 It can also happen if we are simply very focused on an interest or object.

 If Mitch (a fisherman) and I (a golfer) drove across the country together, I’d see more golf courses than he would and he’d see more lakes than I would.
 By the end of the trip my lake awareness would be higher, and so would his golf course awareness.